MillendRoy/millendroy.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a SCAI (Societal impact through Cloud and Artificial Intelligence) Research Fellow at Microsoft Research Lab India.
 Prior to this, I received my Bachelor's Degree in Electrical Engineering from Indian Institute of Technology, Indian School of Mines, Dhanbad (IIT-ISM).

 Having an insatiable curiosity for Science, especially Physics, persuaded me to choose Electrical Engineering for my under-graduation course.
 Since then my understanding of the field, gradually grew into admiration.

+Please go over my [CV]() to know more about me.

-# Interests
+## Interests
 My current research interests lie at the intersection of __Energy Systems__ and __Technology for Emerging Markets__ broadly in the areas of AI/ML in power systems, smart grid optimization and reinforcement learning.

 > __*I am currently looking for PhD opportunities to pursue research in a similar field with applications open to renewable integration to smart grids, fault diagnosis in power systems, detecting cyber attacks in critical load systems, improving battery technologies for electric vehicles, autonomous driving, electric traction and climate change.*__